ErikKalkoken/go-set/README.md

 ## Description

-`go-set` is a modern, type-safe and idiomatic set collection for Go.
+`go-set` is a modern, performant and idiomatic set collection for Go.
 It leverages Go 1.23+ iterators and provides a clean, standard-library-like API.

 ## Features